Sonya Rademeyer

 An intensive residency platform that is aimed at generating new strategies and ideas in site specific, experimental and interdisciplinary practice.

 Participating in this residency truly challenged me, not only as an artist but also as a human being.
 Being highly confrontational and evocative, OPENlab blew me right open.
 I imploded and exploded from the inside.
-I was introduced to performance as a powerful medium.
+I was introduced to performance as a powerful medium, and since OPENLab have included performance into my artistic practice.

 more info on the bi-annual event here